 Maria’s hand-painted signature can be found on 1940s and 1950s retail pieces bearing the Cordey and/or Cybis imprint but also on items with no other designation on them.
 These were all glazed and decorated; I have never seen an all-white item with Maria’s mark on it.

-I am certain that quite a few of the 1940s items listed in that museum catalog had MC or Maria Cybis signatures on them even though credit was not given to her in their description.
+I am certain that many of the 1940s items listed in that museum catalog had MC or Maria Cybis signatures on them even though credit was never given to her in their descriptions.

 Death of Marja Cybis